pigdestroyer/stc/README.md

-# stc
+t# stc
+Simple Transactiotflkj`:uquit
-Simple Transaction Connector
+ Connector
 -----
 The purpose of this node.js/angular.js/mongoDB app is to act as a connector between ShipStation & WINIT 3PL.